JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

     }
     ```

-    * The `name` property implementation from `AndroidPlatform` uses the Android platform code, namely the `android.os.Build`
+    * The `name` property implementation from `AndroidPlatform` uses the Android-specific code, namely the `android.os.Build`
       dependency.
 This code is written in Kotlin/JVM.
-If you try to access `java.util.Random` here, this code will compile.
+If you try to access a JVM-specific class, such as `java.util.Random` here, this code will compile.
-    * The `name` property implementation from `IOSPlatform` uses iOS platform code, namely the `platform.UIKit.UIDevice`
+    * The `name` property implementation from `IOSPlatform` uses iOS-specific code, namely the `platform.UIKit.UIDevice`
       dependency.
 It's written in Kotlin/Native, meaning you can write iOS code in Kotlin.
 This code becomes a part of the iOS
       framework, which you will later call from Swift in your iOS application.